shaunsmith/functionslab/3-First-Function.md

 > __NOTE__: two images are actually being used.
 The first contains the language
 > compiler and all the necessary build tools.
 The second image packages all
 > dependencies and any necessary language runtime components.
 Using this
-> strategy, the final function image size can be kept as small as possible.
+> strategy, the final function image size can be kept as small and secure as
-> Smaller Docker images are naturally faster to push and pull from a registry
+> possible.
+Smaller Docker images are naturally faster to push and pull from a
-> which improves overall performance.
-For more details on this technique see
+> registry which improves overall performance.
+For more details on this
-> [Multi-Stage Docker Builds for Creating Tiny Go
+> technique see [Multi-Stage Docker Builds for Creating Tiny Go
 > Images](https://medium.com/travis-on-docker/multi-stage-docker-builds-for-creating-tiny-go-images-e0e1867efe5a).

 As the `fn` CLI is built on Docker you can use the `docker` command to see the local